THE ALT TITLE HOME BUYER'S GUIDE TO SAVINGS

 By shopping around for title insurance and settlement services, you can save up to $1,000 or more by eliminating unnecessary settlement related fees.

-The old way… real estate brokers, agents and mortgage lenders enter into profit sharing arrangements with title insurance companies to enhance their bottom line, while their customers are stuck paying inflated and unnecessary fees for settlement services.
+The old way… real estate brokers, agents and mortgage lenders enter into profit sharing arrangements with title insurance companies where they receive 35%-50% of the title insurance premium as compensation, while their customers are stuck paying inflated and unnecessary fees for settlement services.

 Real estate done right… local real estate brokers, agents, mortgage lenders and independent title insurance companies work together to promote home ownership by eliminating confusing business relationships and kickbacks that increase the cost of buying a home.
 By collaborating with service providers who are committed to putting the customer's financial interests first, more transactions make it to settlement, benefiting everyone.